 *Egg Size is only an average of what is seen at Fowl Stuff Hatchery.

 Did anyone ever ask you if you have “standard” chickens, when they really want to know if you have “large fowl”?
 This is not just a problem with new-comers to the fancy, but many old timers, breed clubs and show clubs refer to large fowl as standards.
 It is true that if the bird looks like what the American Poultry Association’s (APA) written “standard” says it should it is a standard.
 But, so is any bantam chicken that looks like what the “standard” says it should.
-If your birds are not mongrels they are standard chickens, regardless of their size, or any other traits.
+If your birds are not mongrels or hybrids they are standard chickens, regardless of their size, or any other traits.
 My bantam chickens are standards, because they are bred to meet the standard.
 I have standard bantams and standard large fowl.
+Note the American Bantam Association’s (ABA) published standard, that only covers bantams, is titled “BANTAM STANDARD”, because bantams are standard chickens!
 Some will say they mean a standard “size” bird.
-But there again my bantams are standard size when they meet the weights described in the standard.
+But there again my bantams are standard size when they meet the weights described in the APA &ABA standards.
 They could call a large fowl a regular sized chicken as opposed to a banty, or miniature chicken, and that is fine when using colloquial terms.
 Once someone understands what the word “standard” means relative to breeding they should begin to use the proper terminology.

 Also note that Breeds, Varieties and Strains are different things.
 Plymouth Rock is a breed.
 Barred is a variety and Joe’s barred Plymouth Rocks could be a stain of that breed and variety bred by some guy named Joe.

-Roosters are not entered into poultry show competition at APA sanctioned meets.
-They only accept Cocks (C), Hens (H), Cockerels (K) or Pullets (P).
-Some people that are not familiar with proper fowl terminology use “rooster and chicken” in place of “cock and hen”.
+Roosters are not entered into poultry show competition at APA/ABA sanctioned meets.
+They only accept Cocks (C), Hens (H), Cockerels (K) or Pullets (P) whether they are chickens or another species of poultry.
+Laymen that aren’t into the poultry fancy may call a “cock and hen” a “rooster and chicken”.
 Even though “chicken” refers to all chickens regardless of gender it has sometimes been used to mean just female (hen) chickens, just as “dog” refers to all dogs but also specifically to male dogs.